Skip to content

 3. InitContainer Stuck Waiting for Database

-Symptom: Backend pod shows Init:0/1 status
+Symptom: API or Worker pod shows Init:0/1 status

 Solutions: